Smarter Home Security For The Holidays

 Every day we perform actions to protect ourselves and our loved ones: we buckle seat belts, obey traffic laws and lock our doors.
 Regrettably, accidents and crimes do occur and we may fall victim to an unfortunate event or two in our lifetime.
-One of the most important places to feel safe and secure is our homes.
+The most important place to feel safe and secure is our homes.
 Unfortunately, burglary is one of the most common crimes committed in the United States.
 Some experts state that a burglary happens every fifteen seconds in the United States, causing many individuals to feel a sense of insecurity and loss.
 While this statistic is alarming, there are some simple things you can do to establish better home security.
 Read the two tips below to help secure your home and prevent it from becoming an easy target.

 1. Don’t Publicize Your Lack of Presence at Home

 In today’s electronic world, many individuals make the mistake of advertising their whereabouts on social media forums.
 They post pictures of themselves on fun vacations, family reunions and weekend getaways.
 While it is certainly fun to let friends and family see pictures of you having a blast on your vacation, it is better to post pictures once you are home so as not to advertise the fact that your home is left completely unattended.
 Some people reason that only their friends and family see their social media updates; however, it is possible for others to see your information and word may get out that you have a beautiful home that is currently unoccupied.